Maeshowe as science-friction

 What Maeshowe teaches us is that Stone Age people had not forgotten about the desastrous weather that had tried their ancestry and with care for the future they had created a state of the art place of scientific research and healing and of rescue if need be.

-A showcase of knowledge and of skills, and of ‘thinking with an eye on the future’, attracting visitors from far and wide, gathering in the Ness, where Structure-1, ‘my’ Lecture Hall, embodied the very latest on the knowledge of cosmological calendars and the decimal system, packed in double squares, but nobody wants to see it these days.
+A showcase of knowledge and of skills, and of ‘thinking with an eye on the future’, attracting visitors from far and wide, gathering in the Ness, where Structure-1, ‘my’ Lecture Hall, embodied the very latest on the knowledge of cosmological calendars and the decimal system, packed in double squares, as I clearly show, but nobody wants to see it these days. (squares?, so what)

-All this is apparently absolutely irrelevant compared to a 3 cm baby-doll, mistaken for a goddess (Venus!) but revered as one by the archaeological community, because that kind of speculation is science according to archaeology today.
+All this is apparently absolutely irrelevant compared to a 3 cm baby-doll, mistaken for a goddess (Venus!) but revered as one by the archaeological community, because that kind of raptured speculation is ‘science’ according to archaeology today.

 Going underground